 Be safe online with these 5 Tips

-How can my staff be safe online ?
+How can my staff be safe online?

-You can spend loads of money in security systems and fancy kit to be safe online, but we (people) are the weakest link.
+You can spend loads of money on security systems and fancy kit to be safe online, but we (people) are the weakest link.
 For example, you can install a super-duper CCTV system at your house.
 Then you can check everything online and on your phone, nice.
 Also, you can have an alarm system that connects to the Police, cool.
 Finally, you can have an anti-theft lock on your front door.
 You feel very secure now.

 Although, when you leave the house, if you forgot to lock the door or if you leave the keys on the front garden, it all unravels.
-All your super-duper ,expensive security systems are completely useless, right ?
+All your super-duper, expensive security systems are completely useless, right?

 So, to be safe online is the same.
-You can buy and setup all the latest security systems for your company’s IT.
+You can buy and set up all the latest security systems for your company’s IT.
 However, if your users do silly things then it will be a waste of money.
 Remember, most of the successful cyber-attacks are through phishing and social engineering.
-They target people not systems.
+They target people, not systems.

-I’m not saying that you shouldn’t spend money in IT security systems.
+I’m not saying that you shouldn’t spend money on IT security systems.
 Of course, you should.
 You should have a good firewall, a good antivirus, a good spam filter for your emails, your server should be secured and you should make sure all your devices are always up-to-date with the latest security patches.
 But, you also need to be training your staff, make them aware of the risks and more important make them aware that they are the target, the weakest link.

 Here you have 5 simple steps to help you and your staff to stay safe online: